simonteozw/tp/docs/DeveloperGuide.md

 #### Current Implementation

-In this section, we will outline the key commands of the Task Manager, namely:
+In this section, we will outline the key operations of the Task Manager, namely:
 * `AddTaskCommand`
 * `DeleteTaskCommand`
 * `EditTaskCommand`

-We will also elaborate on one more key function, namely `getModuleTasks`.
+We will also elaborate on one more key operation that is used in the module tabs, namely `getModuleTasks `, `getOverdueTasks`, `getDayUpcomingTasks`, `getFutureTasks`.

 Generally, this is how the Task Manager handles a command.